hmslima/sambahsacompletegrammar/sambahsa.md

 -----------

-The comparison is made suffixing the -er to adjective (or -ter in the case the word finishes with a voewl), but only use this termination when the accentuation of the word is not altered, in other case use the word “meis”, which means “more”; “quem” means “than”.
+The comparison is made suffixing the -er to adjective (or -ter in the case the word finishes with a vowel), but only use this ending when the accentuation of the word is not altered, in other case use the word “meis”, which means “more”; “quem” means “than”.